 (Before you ask, if don't know what telnet and SSH is, and you have had no reason to use them before, just ignore this entire category.
 Don't feel obligated to download a program just because I mentioned it.
 Different websites have different requirements.)

 I don't really rely on the default web statistics software provided by my web host.
-Instead, I use a commercial log analyzer tool called Nihuo Web Log Analyzer Professional, since it provides a bit more analysis.
+I usually use third-party log analyzer tools because they provide a bit more analysis of my logs.

 I can probably go on forever, since, like you, I use many programs, some of which are probably only incidental to the main task of web development.
 However, instead of making this article tediously long, let me just refer you to the programmer and webmaster sections of thefreecountry.com.
 You may be surprised at the number of tools that are available for different tasks, making your development a tad easier.